-Got Limits is a student initiative working to promote health, safety, and inclusivity around alcohol in St Andrews.
+Got Limits is a student initiative working to promote health and safety awareness around alcohol and drugs, and ensure our community is welcoming and inclusive.
 It is part of StAnd Together, an initiative connected to both the Union and the University that focuses on student wellbeing and mutual support.
 Got Limits runs training workshops for committees, shares resources, and holds events where all students can fully enjoy the St Andrews social scene whilst feeling safe, comfortable, and included.

 We run alcohol awareness training workshops for committees of sports teams, societies, halls of residence, and other student groups, tailored towards learning how to hold inclusive and safe events.
 The St Andrews social scene is fun and exciting, and every student deserves to be able to enjoy events and activities in the community.

 Our main training period runs in the weeks leading up to the start of each semester (late August - early September for Semester 1, and January for Semester 2).
 We may run make-up or ad-hoc workshops during the semester depending upon committee capacity and student interest.
 If you'd like to be contacted about further training opportunities this semester, you can register your interest through our training interest form.

 We aim to create spaces where all students can feel safe, comfortable, and included whilst having a good time.
 This can include alcohol-free events, low-alcohol activities, and spaces that involve alcohol in a safe and inclusive way.

 Examples of events we have held or plan to hold: movie nights, mocktail mixing masterclasses, film watch parties with drinking games, mug decorating, karaoke, game nights, ‘pub’ quizzes, Mario Kart tournaments, and more.